Penal bond: Later history and decline

 Chancery's dim view of penalties in excess of damages eventually won out.
-In 1696, Parliament passed a law, the Administration of Justice Act, which said that “a plaintiff suing upon a bond was allowed to execute on property only up to the value of the damages suffered as a result of the breach.”
-In 1705, the law was amended to say that “payment of damages” was to be considered “a full substitute for the stipulated penalty under the bond.”
+In 1696, Parliament passed the Administration of Justice Act 1696 (8 & 9 Will.
+3. c.
+11), which said that "a plaintiff suing upon a bond was allowed to execute on property only up to the value of the damages suffered as a result of the breach."
+The Administration of Justice Act 1705 (4 & 5 Ann. c.
+3) amended the law to say that "payment of damages" was to be considered "a full substitute for the stipulated penalty under the bond."
 The penal bond, nonetheless, remained popular in the ensuing century "mainly because of procedural advantages – such as a longer statute of limitations – for actions on specialty contracts like bonds, vis-à-vis simple contracts."
 For bonds, in fact, there was no limitation period before 1833, although payment was presumed after a period of 20 years (reduced to 12 years in 1939).
 As penal bonds were under seal, preference was also given to them over simple debts in the event of debtor insolvency.
 Despite these minor advantages, the core fact remained that after “the limitation of the early eighteenth century, regardless of the penalty specified in the bond, the value of the underlying promise represented a ceiling on the plaintiff’s recourse against the defendant.”